michagodfrey/crypto-tracker/README.md

 The data comes from [CoinGecko's public API](https://www.coingecko.com/en/api) and [Firebase](https://firebase.google.com/) hosts the web app.

-## Version 1
+## Front-end

-The homepage displays a list of cryptocurrencies starting with the largest market cap.
+The homepage displays a list of 200 cryptocurrencies starting with the largest market cap.
 The list shows rank, price and recent price changes.
 Each cryptocurrency page has more details including a historical price chart and description.

+## Back-end

+Users can sign in with email or Google using services offered by [Firebase](https://firebase.google.com/).

 ### Links